qmacro/managed-associations-in-cap/guide/README.md

 In order to successfully reference that `Z` service, which is defined in `srv/main.cds`, we need to bring the definition in.

-ZZ So add a `using` line and an `extend service` clause to `srv/extend.cds`, so that the contents end up looking like this:
+👉 So add a `using` line and an `extend service` clause to `srv/extend.cds`, so that the contents end up looking like this:

 ```cds
 using bookshop from '../db/schema';